 Vegan Bienenstich (Bee Sting Cake)

 Baking a bee sting cake without honey is impossible.
 Right?
-Actually not.
-We prepared a vegan bee sting for you that works without milk, eggs, and honey.
-But how do you actually replace honey?
+Not quite!
+We've prepared a vegan "Bienenstich" for you that doesn't contain milk, eggs, or honey.
+But how do you replace honey with a plant-based alternative?

-To be honest: before I started my research, only two alternatives came to mind: agave syrup and rice syrup.
-However, the list of possible vegan honey-like products is much, much longer.
-Just think of maple syrup, pear syrup, apple cabbage, beet cabbage, daisy honey, coconut nectar, or coconut blossom syrup.
-You will definitely find one of the products in the supermarket or organic market around the corner!
+To be honest, before I looked into the topic, only two alternatives immediately came to mind: agave syrup and rice syrup.
+However, the list of possible vegan substitutes is much, much longer: maple syrup, pear syrup, apple butter, beet syrup, daisy honey, coconut nectar, or coconut blossom syrup.
+You're sure to find one of these options at your local supermarket or organic store!

-In addition to honey, there are two other difficulties when preparing a vegan bee sting.
-The first is the preparation of the vanilla pudding.
-Please make sure to use soy milk.
-If you prepare the pudding with oat or rice milk, it will get creamy for a short time, but as soon as it cools down, it loses it's consistency and turns watery.
-You should definitely avoid that.
-The second difficulty is preparing the __ whipped cream__.
-Make sure that the cream is really suitable for whipping.
-Many types of plant-based cream are only suitable for cooking and cannot be beaten, no matter how many stiffeners you use.
+Aside from honey, there are two other potential pitfalls when preparing a vegan Bienenstich.
+The first one is making the pudding.
+You absolutely must use soy milk for this.
+If you make the pudding with oat or rice milk, it will firm up briefly but turn runny like water once it cools.
+You definitely want to avoid that.
+The second pitfall is the whipped cream.
+Make sure to use a plant-based cream that is actually suitable for whipping.
+Many vegan cream alternatives are only meant for cooking and won’t stiffen up, no matter how much stabilizer you add.

 R476 Vegan Bienenstich (Bee Sting Cake)